Skip to content

 OIDC_REDIRECT_URI=https://openrag.example.com/auth/callback

-The IdP redirects the browser to this URL, so <ip_addr> must be resolvable/reachable from the end user’s machine — not localhost or 127.0.0.1 unless the browser runs on the same host as OpenRag.
+For direct (no-proxy) values, <ip_addr> must be reachable from the end user’s browser — not localhost / 127.0.0.1 unless the browser runs on the OpenRag host.

 Whichever form you use, the string must match the IdP’s Valid redirect URIs list byte-for-byte (scheme, host, port, path, trailing slash).